Music Lovers vs. Audiophiles: The Art of Hearing Differently

 For example, when Apple released the iPod in 2001, it made access to a thousand songs all in a single portable device possible for the very first time for music lovers, albeit at a sacrificed audio resolution.
 But, the marketing-hype focused on what the user would gain: being able to carry a thousand songs in your pocket rather than the loss in audio fidelity.
 This was Steve Job’s marketing brilliance, and it really was a revolutionary event for music lovers in 2001.

-1st Generation iPod
+First Generation Apple iPod

-The very idea of users being able to carry around that much music in their pockets was what both Apple and iPod customers focused on.
+The very idea of users being able to carry around that much music in their pockets was what Apple and iPod customers focused on.

 Back in the early 2000s, the costs to manufacture portable SATA hard drives were still an expensive premium compared to what it costs today.
 For 2001, having access to a thousand songs was a lot sexier than a hundred lossless “CD quality” songs.
 Think about that.
 For any music lover, this innovative idea, alone, was enough to convince millions of people to ignore the cost to audio fidelity and maybe even their listening pleasure.
 The very idea of users being able to carry around that much music in their pockets was what both Apple and iPod customers focused on.